Helotan/Patterns_in_russian_drones_attacks_2/README.md

-This is an R code for small research dedicated to russian missle attacks in 2024
+This is an R code for small research dedicated to russian drone attacks in 2024